max9001/temp_workspace/README.md

   - Change `IPv4 method` to `Shared to other computers`

+## Network Knowledge

+- Internet sharing via PC to router WAN port.
+(So far only successful on Windows)
+  - Connect ethernet from WAN to PC.
+  - In PC network settings, make WiFi adapter share to ethernet.
+  - Connect to router with another device (WiFi or ethernet) to access routerlogin.net interface.
+  - On router, go to Advanced > Setup > Internet Setup > point Default Gateway to ethernet adapter IP address of PC. > Apply

 ## Commands in Terminal

 - Show entries in the Adresss Resolution Protocol